 Life in the Now

 I think I’ll always remember the age I was when I first needed to own a watch.
 I’d never noticed how much I needed one until I was a full-time student working 30 hours a week who tried to help out at her church while also getting in some amount of time each day with her husband.
-Having my phone in hand to constantly check the time was just a pain in the you-know-what.
+Having my phone in hand to constantly check the time was just a pain the you-know-what.
 So I became one of those people who checked her watch every 30 minutes to make sure my day was going according to plan.
 We get pretty spoiled in this way, don’t we?
 We get used to being able to plan and predict and prepare and control.
 I, unfortunately, am an addict.
-After graduating, I became a bit disoriented.
+After graduating this past May, I became a bit disoriented.
 I didn’t have a dream job lined up, I didn’t know exactly what my next step was, and, most importantly, I didn’t know what to PLAN for.